Frankie444/No_Fear_Project/README.md

-# Welcome to our Task Planner App!
+# Welcome to our Task Planner!

 Let this Task Planner store all of your tasks in the one handy place.
 To use, simply: